Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Alignment-Aggregation Divergence

 \section{Alignment-Aggregation Divergence}

-Having established the superior retrieval performance of SAP and validated the OSR as a reliable proxy, we now turn to the mechanistic question: \textit{Why does the semantic signal necessary for pruning decouple from the final retrieval embedding?} In this section, we utilize OSR as a "white-box" probe to scan the information retention capabilities across the model's depth.
-This diagnostic reveals the \textbf{Alignment-Aggregation Divergence}—a phenomenon where the model's structural understanding peaks in middle layers before degrading as it aligns with the sparse retrieval objective.
+Having established the retrieval performance of SAP, we turn to the mechanistic question: why does the semantic signal needed for pruning decouple from the final retrieval embedding?
+We apply the SR protocol to every layer of the three backbones using the same calibration set from evaluation.
+Figure~\ref{fig:subset_sweep} reveals two distinct phases in every backbone, regardless of depth.

-To isolate the location of structural information, we apply the OSR protocol to every layer of the LLM backbone in \textbf{ColPali}~\cite{beyer2024paligemma, faysse2024colpali} and \textbf{ColQwen2}~\cite{wang2024qwen2, faysse2024colpali} architectures.
-We utilize the \textbf{ViDoRe} benchmark~\cite{faysse2024colpali}, focusing on five diverse subsets that categorize document morphology: {Text-Centric} (ArxivQA~\cite{li2024multimodal}, DocVQA~\cite{mathew2021docvqa}), {Structure-Centric} (TabFQuAD, TAT-DQA~\cite{zhu2022towards}), and {Layout-Centric} (InfoVQA~\cite{mathew2022infographicvqa}).
-This diversity allows us to test if semantic structural anchor patches remain stable across different visual modalities.
-As visualized in Figure \ref{fig:subset_sweep}, our analysis uncovers two distinct phases in the VLM's internal processing.

-\paragraph{The Aggregation Phase (The Structural Plateau).} In the middle layers, we observe a sustained peak in retention scores across all document morphologies—a region of stability we identify as the \textbf{Structural Plateau} (highlighted in blue in Figure \ref{fig:subset_sweep}).
-Mechanistically, this corresponds to the formation of structural anchor patches, where the model aggregates local visual features into high-centrality anchors to build a global understanding of the document.
-This morphological robustness indicates that the document's "semantic core" is naturally concentrated in these middle layers.
+Before the alignment region, the per-layer SR forms a sustained plateau (blue band in Figure~\ref{fig:subset_sweep}).
+Attention here aggregates local visual features into high-centrality anchor patches that constitute the document's ``semantic core''.
+The plateau appears consistently across all three evaluated backbones despite a 2$\times$ depth range from 18 to 36 layers.

-\paragraph{The Alignment Phase (Final Layers).} Approaching the final layers, the retention metric exhibits a pronounced decline.
-We attribute this to the \textbf{Late-Interaction MaxSim objective}.
-We hypothesize that to maximize contrastive separability, the model reorganizes its representation to align strictly with potential query tokens, implicitly "sparsifying" the information.
-This suggests that while beneficial for retrieval ranking, such optimization results in the loss of dense structural context accumulated in the middle layers, rendering the final attention weights suboptimal proxies for visual importance.
+Approaching the final layers, SR drops sharply (red band).
+We attribute this to the contrastive MaxSim objective: to maximize separability against hard negatives, the model reorganizes representations into a sparse, query-aligned form.
+This optimization is beneficial for ranking but destroys the dense structural signal needed for pruning, which is why final-layer EOS-Attention consistently falls below random selection in our main results (Figure~\ref{fig:retention_curve}).
+The empirically detected boundary between the two phases is precisely what the SR-guided window selection procedure operationalizes.

-\paragraph{SAP vs. EOS Attention} This layer-wise divergence explains the limitations of prior pruning methods.
-As shown in Figure \ref{fig:subset_sweep}, EOS-Attention (which relies on the final layer) consistently yields lower scores compared to SAP, and often falls below the random pruning baseline.
-This empirical gap serves as an indication that the MaxSim training objective decouples the global \texttt{[EOS]} token from the document's structural content.